kingkhalid310/khalidsaifullah.github.io/_pages/about.md

 I believe in **[Slow Science](http://slow-science.org/)** - good questions take time to mature.

-Despite building automated machine-learning pipelines, I still trust a Matador pen and an A4 paper checklist more than any productivity app.
+I trust a Matador pen and an A4 paper checklist more than any productivity app.

 Currently, I’m re-reading Austin Kleon’s **[Show Your Work!](https://austinkleon.com/show-your-work/)** - a personal favorite.